 World Nomad Games: Favorite Sports

-As mentioned previously there were 23 different sports at the World Nomad Games.
+As mentioned previously there were 23 different sports at the games.
 Here is a brief overview of some of my personal favourite sports.
 Keep in mind none of these sports were familiar to me at all prior to attending the games!

 This sport was my personal favorite and it was definitely the most popular event at the World Nomad Games.
 Basically, two teams on horseback play something that sort of resembles polo, except instead of using a ball, they’re carrying and tossing a goat carcass with the intention of scoring a goal against their opponent.
 I was fortunate enough to have the opportunity to get right on the field during the game.
 I got a little overzealous at one point getting too close to the action and I had to retreat suddenly as horse-mounted players galloped in my direction.
 My favorite match was between Kyrgyzstan and Kazakhstan with the Krygyz team coming out on top.